 7. Cosmetic and Personal Care Products

-Dogs hate the smell of cosmetic and personal care products such as nail polish, nail polish remover, and fragrance.
+Dogs don’t like the smell of cosmetic and personal care products such as nail polish remover and fragrance.
 These cosmetic and personal care products are made up of a high number of chemical compounds that can irritate your dog and make him sneeze and itch excessively.
 It’s sad that many unresponsible dog owners use these products as quick dog repellent solutions when they should not!

 9. Strong Spices

-Strong spices such as paprika and cayenne are also other smells that dogs hate.
+Strong spices such as paprika and cayenne are also other scents that dogs don’t like.
 They are best suited for outdoor use.
 You can sprinkle them near your fence line to keep your dog from digging up your yard or garden.